 2. Leverage software to review candidates' application materials.

 A vetting process should allow you to filter out candidates who don't have the skills necessary to succeed in the role.
 To do this, start by vetting the applicant's resume, cover letter, and other application materials they've submitted for review.

 Additionally, a vetting process can support your diversity and inclusion initiative by ensuring your HR team remains fair and unbiased when evaluating potential candidates.

 For instance, you might implement a blind search system in which resumes are scanned by software, such as Greenhouse.

 By ensuring your resumes are automatically sorted based on skill, you're circumventing some of the unintentional biases that might lead your HR employees to make unfair judgments.

 3. Use video interviews prior to phone calls.

-Using these five tactics, or any alternative options you feel will help you determine a mutual fit for your candidates and teams, will mitigate the time and money your HR team spends on recruitment in 2019, while ensuring you hire the best applicants -- a win, win.
+Using these five tactics will mitigate the time and money your HR team spends on recruitment in 2022 while ensuring you hire the best applicants – a win all around.